 Shane (born John) was the eldest of four Leslie boys (Norman, Seymour & Lionel).
-In this room, inspired by views of the lake, and many years before his granddaughter Sammy designed and installed the great gothic bath, Shane wrote many of his best books and poems.
+In this room, inspired by stunning views of the lake, and many years before his granddaughter Sammy designed and installed the great gothic bath, Shane wrote many of his best books and poems.
 His novel about Cambridge `The Cantab' was suppressed by the Home Secretary, by mistake!
 Today Shane's biographies and works are considered collectors' pieces and are eagerly sought after.

 At King’s College, Cambridge, he published the earliest poems of Rupert Brook in a college magazine and unsuccessfully tried to exorcise the college ghost.
 He also changed his name from John to the Irish Shane, and joined the Catholic Church.
 He wanted to become a monk until he was involved in a mild car crash with a beautiful American, Marjorie Ide of Vermont.
 After carrying her, unconscious, from the wreck he was so enamoured that he proposed marriage, and she accepted.
 He seemed rather puzzled at having children and was never quite sure what to do about them.
 Once, on meeting little Desmond (aged 4) on the stairs, he asked `Hello, who are you?'